-There are not an abundance of dining options close to the park, but there are plenty of places to get a tasty meal after a long day in the park in the towns near the West Glacier entrance.
+There are not an abundance of dining options close to the park, but there are a few places to get a tasty meal in the towns near the West Glacier entrance.

 Josephine’s Bar and Kitchen

 Located off Highway 2 in Coram, Josephine’s is a fantastic little spot to grab some grub and a drink.
-Everything we ate at Josephine’s was fantastic – but we highly recommend the Bison Gyro or 3 Cheese Mushroom Melt.
+Everything we ate at Josephine’s was fantastic – but we highly recommend their legendary Bison Gyro and the Spicy Trout Cakes.

 Columbia Falls Restaurants

-Columbia Falls is about 15 miles (a 20-minute drive) from the West Entrance of Glacier NP.
-There are several restaurants in Columbia Falls where park visitors can get a filling meal after a day of exploring.
-Nite Owl is known for their barbeque and Backslope Brewing offers modern food in a casual brewery setting.
+Columbia Falls is about a 20-minute drive from the West Entrance of Glacier NP.
+There are several restaurants in Columbia Falls where you can get a filling meal after a day of exploring.
+Nite Owl is known for their barbeque and Backslope Brewing offers modern food in a lively setting.

 However, our top pick for food in Columbia Falls are the glutinous and oh-so-delish burgers at Mudman.
 The original Mudman Burger is a 1/3-pound patty topped with lettuce, tomato, cheese, bacon, homemade chili and secret sauce.
 It is decadent, messy and worth every calorie.